Geodan/cow/README.md

         .data('creator',core.user().id())
         .sync();
 `````
-The timestamp and status are automatically updated when invoking the data(<whatever>) method so you don't need to worry about that.
+The timestamp and status are automatically updated when invoking the data(<whatever>) or deleted(true/false) method so you don't need to worry about that.

 #### Core